Azuritul/AZDropdownMenu/README.md

 #### Create menu with icons
 Pass in a AZDropdownMenuItemData in the initializer: `public init(dataSource:[AZDropdownMenuItemData])` and you are good to go.

-> Do take a look at the sample project in this repository to get more usage of the library.
+> Take a look at the sample project in this repository to get more usage of the library.

 ### Configurable options
 Currently AZDropdownMenu can be customized with the following properties.
 More will come in the future.